microsoft/reactxp/docs/docs/extensions/virtuallistview.md

 // Should the list animate additions, removals and moves within the list? animateChanges?: boolean;

+// Cell recycling is an optimization to re-use similar VLV cells & decrease the cost
+// of render operations.
+However, in some cases, disabling cell recycling can be
+// benificial, recycled cells continue their regular react lifecycle even when not
+// visible, which can lead to excessive background re-rendering in some cases.
+When
+//  combining VLV with react libraries (like ReSub) that have subscriptions managed
+// by components can cause this behaviour to manifest. disableCellRecycling?: boolean;

 initialSelectedKey?: string;

 // Ordered list of descriptors for items to display in the list.